dwyl/learn-elm/README.md

 View the entire repository in your web browser by going to http://localhost:8000/

-Click on _index.html_ to see your Hello World!.
+Click on _example/hello-world.elm_ to see your Hello World!
+This shows how it would compile into `HTML` _without_ having to use `elm-make` (which we'll save for later)!

 #### 6. _Reflect_